ananya-bangera/Music_Mania/README.md

 ## 🔧 Usage
+>Refer to requirements.txt for all the python module need to execute the website
->To open webpage ,we need to run python file named as (run.py)
+>To open the webpage, run the run.py python file.
->Then to use link provided in output to open webpage(ctrl+l-click)
+Then hold the ctrl key and click on the link given in the output to open the webpage

 ## ⚙️ Applications
 >As each and every person  wants things to happen faster ,and  dont want to waste valuable time